-Treating amblyopia involves making the child use the eye with the reduced vision (weaker eye).
-Currently, there are two ways used to do this:
+Treating amblyopia involves forcing the child to use the eye with weaker vision.
+There are two common ways to treat amblyopia:

-An opaque, adhesive patch is worn over the stronger eye for weeks to months.
+An adhesive patch is worn over the stronger eye for weeks to months.
 This therapy forces the child to use the eye with amblyopia.
-Patching stimulates vision in the weaker eye and helps the part of the brain that manages vision develop more completely.
+Patching stimulates vision in the weaker eye and helps parts of the brain involved in vision develop more completely.

-Previously, eye care professionals often thought that treating amblyopia in older children would be of little benefit.
-However, surprising results from a nationwide clinical trial show that many children age seven through 17 with amblyopia may benefit from treatments that are more commonly used on younger children.
+Previously, eye care professionals thought that treating amblyopia would be of little benefit to older children.
+However, results from a nationwide clinical trial3 showed that many children from ages seven to 17 years old benefited from treatment for amblyopia.
 This study shows that age alone should not be used as a factor to decide whether or not to treat a child for amblyopia.

 Can amblyopia be treated in adults?

-Studies are very limited at this time and scientists donít know what the success rate might be for treating amblyopia in adults.
-During the first six to nine years of life, the visual system develops very rapidly.
-Complicated connections between the eye and the brain are created during that period of growth and development.
+Studies are very limited at this time, and scientists don’t know the success rate for treating amblyopia in adults.
+During the first seven to ten years of life, the visual system develops rapidly.
+Important connections between the eye and the brain are created during this period of growth and development.
 Scientists are exploring whether treatment for amblyopia in adults can improve vision.